 The following discussion highlights certain challenges facing the City and is not meant to be an exhaustive discussion of challenges facing the City (see also, for example, "Seismic Risks" and "Climate Change, Risk of Sea Level Rise and Flooding Damage" below).
 While the City had strong economic and financial performance during the recovery from the great recession and despite significant City initiatives to improve public transportation systems, expand access to healthcare and modernize parks and libraries, the City faces several financial challenges and risks described below.
 In particular, the City faced and may in the future face significant adverse financial and budgetary challenges due to the COVID-19 pandemic.
-See "Public Health Emergencies" below and APPENDIX B - "CITY AND COUNTY OF SAN FRANCISCO ORGANIZATION AND FINANCES - Public Health Emergency - COVID-19."
+See "- Public Health Emergencies" below and Appendix A - "CITY AND COUNTY OF SAN FRANCISCO ORGANIZATION AND FINANCES - Public Health Emergency - COVID-19" and "- Public Health Emergencies" below.